Racial bias in job descriptions can be unconscious, but it happens quite often.

 Companies like Amazon and Twitter are replacing blacklist with words like “reject list” or “block list” to avoid racial bias, specifically against people of color.
 Another popular phrase is “brown bag session” or “brown bag lunch” which companies use to describe learning sessions in their job descriptions.
 But, the “Brown Paper Bag Test” has a history related to racism and colorism.

 Similarly, “Cakewalk” is a racially-biased phrase that has been found in job descriptions.
 If something is referred to as a “cakewalk”, it is considered to be an easy task.
-According to NPR the cakewalk was:
+This phrase contains hidden bias and according to NPR the cakewalk was:

 “a pre-Civil War dance originally performed by slaves on plantation grounds.”